sumitmule/beat-maker-application/README.md

 > This program is inspired by the Bosca Ceoil program which is used in making music for many different applications and games.

-It also has the functionality to change the speed of the beats played and the number of beats in a loop.
+It also has the functionality to change the speed of the beats played :fast_forward: and the number of beats in a loop.

 ### Tech/Framework used :